sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 <summary>Hints</summary>

 - In the `from` clause, start by `API::` and press `Ctrl + Space` to see the types available in the API Graphs module.
-- A call is represented by the `AST::CallNode` type.
+- A call is represented by the `API::CallNode` type.
 Create a variable with that type and the name `call`.
 - To limit results only to calls in the root folder of the application (called `test-app`) add a ` where` clause with the condtion `where call.getLocation().getFile().getRelativePath().regexpMatch("test-app/.*")`.

 </details>